-For research assessment, please consider the value and impact of all research outputs (including datasets, software, inventions, patents, preprints or other commercial activities) in addition to research publications.
+For research assessment, please consider the value and impact of all research outputs (including datasets, software, inventions, patents, preprints, other commercial activities, etc.) in addition to research publications.
 You should consider a broad range of impact measures including qualitative indicators of research impact, such as influence on policy and practice.

-The content of a paper is more important than publication metrics, or the identity of the journal in which it was published.
+The content of a paper is more important than publication metrics, or the identity of the journal in which it was published, especially for early-stage researchers.
 Therefore, you should not use journal impact factor (or any hierarchy of journals), conference rankings and metrics such as the H-index or i10- index when assessing AHRC applications.

 We encourage you to challenge research assessment practices that rely inappropriately on journal impact factors or conference rankings and promote and teach best practice that focuses on the value and influence of specific research outputs.

-If you are unsure about DORA, please speak to your AHRC contact or the panel chair.
+If you are unsure about DORA, please speak to the panel convener or the panel Chair.

-10. Grading and Ranking Applications
+9. Grading and Ranking Applications